 We refer to the Company's Registration Statement on Form S-1 (file no. 333-282886) under the Securities Act of 1933, (the "Registration Statement"), originally filed by the Company with the Securities and Exchange Commission on October 30, 2024 (as amended, the "Registration Statement").
-The Registration Statement relates to the registration of (i) 1,000,000 Units (the "Offering Units") offered by the Company, which units consist of (x) 1,000,000 shares (the "Offering Shares") of Company common stock, \$0.001 par value per share (the "Common Stock"), (y) warrants to purchase 1,000,000 shares of Common Stock at an exercise price of 115% of the price of Offering Units (the "Warrants"); (ii) underwriter's warrants to purchase a number of shares of Common Stock equal to 3% of the number of the Offering Shares sold pursuant to the Registration Statement at an exercise price of 100% of the price of the Offering Units (the "Representative's Warrants" and together with the Warrants collectively the "Warrants"), (iii) the shares of Common Stock underlying the Warrants (the "Warrant Shares"); and (iv) an aggregate of 3,091,500 shares of common stock held by the selling stockholders listed in the Registration Statement (the "Resale Shares").
+The Registration Statement relates to the registration of (i) 1,000,000 shares (the "Offering Shares") of Company common stock, \$0.001 par value per share (the "Common Stock"), (ii) underwriter's warrants to purchase a number of shares of Common Stock equal to 3% of the number of the Offering Shares sold pursuant to the Registration Statement at an exercise price of 100% of the price of the Offering Shares (the "Warrants"), (iii) the shares of Common Stock underlying the Warrants (the "Warrant Shares"); and (iv) an aggregate of 3,091,500 shares of common stock held by the selling stockholders listed in the Registration Statement (the "Resale Shares").